lordh1/ninja.js/README.md

+# About techdebt/bugs to fix:

+- SharedArrayBuffer deprecation warning - needs upgrade to react 17.0.2
+- When upgrade to React 17.0.2 ReactEnzymeAdapter need also to be upgraded.
+This impacts on other module dependecies.
+- Bug to fix: When click on the row, user is redirected to Google page.
+When back to the app, then searchfield is filled, but rows are not filtered.
+- In general module dependencies needs to be fixed.
+There was a missing Gensyns package dependency missing when refacored DataTable index.js from Class to Hook.
+I don't remember that this dependency was required in other React projects, so looks like probably something related to packages used in this project.

 # React Interview

 This project contains a simple React application to display a paginated table of users which can be filtered.